kpetremann/salt-exporter/docs/docs/salt-exporter/metrics.md

 To use this functionality you'll need to add [`status` beacon](https://docs.saltproject.io/en/latest/ref/beacons/all/salt.beacons.status.html#:~:text=salt.-,beacons.,presence%20to%20be%20set%20up.) to each minion.
 It doesn't mater what functions will returned or the period.
 Exporter will just detect such events (in the format `salt/beacon/<minion id>/status`) and register the timestamp as last heartbeat.

+The exporter also tracks the last received response timestamp via `salt_responses_last_received_response` metric, which records when any response (job result, event, etc.) was received from each minion.
+This provides additional insight into minion activity beyond just heartbeat beacons.

 ### Detecting dead minions

 The most simple way is (e.g. no heartbeat in last hour):
     ``` { .promql .copy }
     (time() - salt_health_last_heartbeat) > 3600
+    ```

+Similarly, to detect minions with no recent responses (e.g. no response in last hour):
+    ``` { .promql .copy }
+    (time() - salt_responses_last_received_response) > 3600
     ```
 > __NOTE__: Above is assuming beacon interval is set to < 3600 seconds